 As a leader, it’s your job to remove roadblocks for employees.
 But how can you help them if you don’t know what these roadblocks are?
 In your employee feedback form, try asking employees what’s holding them back from success so that you can make plans to remove what’s getting in the way.
 As an employer, you must create an effective workplace experience that ensures people on your teams have the tools, resources, and data needed to achieve their goals and maximize performance.

 Many employees don’t feel they are valued by their organization.
-If this is the case, you’re likely to see low employee engagement and a high turnover rate. it’s essential that you know and understand this so you can ameliorate the situation.
+If this is the case, you’re likely to see low employee engagement and a high turnover rate.
+It’s essential that you know and understand this so you can ameliorate the situation.
 Feedback questions for employees that focus on whether employees feel valued are a key part of making that happen.

 If you’re looking for ideas from your employees, this is a good question to ask.
 After all, they may have ideas on improvements that are easy to implement.
 But you’ll never know what you can do to make things better unless you ask.